wp-plugins/ellipsis-adnet-code-snippet-plugin/readme.txt

 == Installation ==

-1. Upload 'ellipsis-adnet-codesnippet.zip' and unzip to the '/wp-content/plugins/' directory
+1. Download and unzip the plugin to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use [adnet key='<your Ad's ellipsis AdNet key>' /] in your posts where ever you want to show that specific ellipsis AdNet Ad.